 The project is located near the intersection of Old Plank Road and Andora Drive, currently the intersection is controlled by a three way stop scenario.
-Traffic traveling east and west on Old Plank and south on Andora are controlled by a 3-way stop condition..
+Traffic traveling east and west on Old Plank and south on Andora are controlled by a 3-way stop condition.
 Currently there are 12552 vehicle trips on Old Plank Road and 7750 vehicle trips on Andora Drive.
 The intersection operates at a level of service D/F during the a.m. and p.m. peak traffic hours.
 The Generalized Development Plan shows the entrance into the project approximately 500 feet west of the intersection of Old Plank and Andora Drive.
 The GDP does show the installation of a left turn lane with 200 feet of storage on Old Plank for traffic entering the project from the west.
 The Spotsylvania County Sheriffs' Department reported there have been eight (8) accidents at the intersection of Old Plank and Andora Drive during the past two years.

 The proposed Ashleigh Ridge subdivision will generate 190 vehicle trips per day.
 This increase will have a minimal impact to the existing road network which is currently operating below acceptable levels of service.
 The VDOT and County Traffic Engineer concur that this minimal increase in traffic does not warrant transportation improvements.
 The VDOT noted in review comments, that at the time a site plan is submitted, the applicant will be required to conduct left and right turn lane warrant analysis to determine if turn lanes are triggered.
+The applicant conducted an analysis of the intersection modeled with a round-a-bout and the analysis indicates the level of service will improve to at minimum a Level of Service B. County transportation staff reviewed the analysis and concurred with the finding.
+It should also be noted that it is possible that the construction of the subdivision could begin and may be complete in advance of the intersection improvements at Andora and Old Plank Roads.

 It should be noted that staff advocates for new projects to connect to existing stubs that were constructed to allow new developments access and the continuation of the street network.
 Ashley Park was developed with a stub on Teeside Drive to continue the street network onto the adjacent parcels when they are developed.
 The applicant applied to VDOT for an exception to the SSAR stub out connection requirements.
 VDOT approved the exception request and noted that the connection to Teeside Drive provides little benefit and moves the access closer to the Old Plank and Andora Drive intersection which is not as safe as the proposed access.
-The project does have a cul-de-sac stubbing to the parcel to the north to provide a future connection.
+The project does have a culde-sac stubbing to the parcel to the north to provide a future connection.